 What exactly does that mean?

 It means that the continued existence of our world and its culture depends on the education of our children.
-For Las Vegas it means that the school children at AEC are the future leaders of our city.
+For Las Vegas it means that the school children at Adelson are the future leaders of our city.
 And for the Jewish community, it means that the existence of our people and our heritage requires that we educate the younger generation.

-Your contribution to AEC enables the school’s mission to provide an Education for Life.
+Your contribution to Adelson enables the school’s mission to provide an Education for Life.
 One that inspires a lifelong love of learning, academic self-confidence, unequivocal Jewish values, a strong connection to Israel, a sense of responsibility towards the needs of society, and career choices that lead to successful lives and leadership opportunities to influence a better world.

 Your support ensures outstanding faculty, exceptional secular and Judaic academics, innovative technology, entrepreneurial and professional studies, extracurricular programs and clubs, a dynamic arts and athletic curriculum, training for interscholastic competitions, a safe and secure campus.